 Some car-free adventures aroundLeedsWest Yorkshire

-Hellebores hang their green and purple heads under red dogwood stems in Harlow Carr’s Winter Walk while the duckpond dreams nearby in the winter sunshine; this easy day trip from Leeds is just one way you can enjoy the fresh Yorkshire air.
+Hellebores hang their green and purple heads under red dogwood stems in Harlow Carr’s Winter Walk while the duckpond dreams nearby in the pale sunshine; this easy day trip from Leeds is just one way you can enjoy the fresh Yorkshire air.
 Here are three very different car-free trips around Leeds: catch a water taxi to the docks, take a hike on Ilkley Moor or a stroll round the RHS gardens.
-Of course, there are plenty more adventures to be had in the city itself and magnificent Harewood House nearby reopens on March 23rd – look out for future features in the area!
+Of course, there are plenty more adventures to be had in the city itself and magnificent Harewood House is not far away.

 1. Ilkley Moor